nus-cs2103-AY2223S2/tp/README.md

 5. Copy an internship to clipboard
 6. Find internships
 7. Get upcoming events and deadlines
-8. Delete an internship
+8. Delete internships by index
+9. Delete internships by fields
-9. Clear all internships
+10. Clear all internships
-10. Get help
+11. Get help
-11. Exit
+12. Exit

 In InternBuddy, internship data is auto-saved whenever changes are made.